neatnik/omg.lol/info/Profile & Web/advanced-editor.md

 ## Profile Metadata

-The Advanced editor uses a custom approach to defining profile metadata, intended to preserve the beauty of the underlying Markdown document.
+The Advanced editor uses a custom process for defining and including profile metadata, intended to preserve the beauty of the underlying Markdown document.
 You can define a metadata block like this:

 ```
 | Pronouns: they/them